dorkodu/sage/sage.md

 >
 > We wanted to handle every single entity separately.
 By doing so we try to provide as much granularity as possible.
 This becomes very useful if you think in terms of a *“knowledge graph”*, where you don’t embed relationships with other entities, instead you just link to them.
 >
 > We develop Sage with the future of Web in mind, not just for today’s hot fashions.
 As Dorkodu our primary interests are *Web 3.0 (Semantic Web), Information Science and Linked Data*.
->
-> We want Sage to be the data exchange protocol of future.
+So we want Sage to be the data exchange protocol of future.
 Although we keep it simple now, we will add more features as new requirements come out.

 For example, a `Person` entity type could be described as **:**

-***— Just to give an effective presentation, here we introduce a hypothetical, pseudo SDL* :**<br>
+***— Just to make it easily undestandable, here we use a hypothetical, pseudo SDL* :**<br>

 [^SDL]: Schema Definition Language